CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

         assets catalog compiler.
 Usually based on the target_name of the create_bundle target.

-    {{xcasset_compiler_flags}}
-        Expands to the list of flags specified in corresponding create_bundle target.

-  The Swift tool has multiple input and outputs.
-It must have exactly one output of .swiftmodule type, but can have one or more object file outputs, in addition to other type of ouputs.
-The following expansions are available:

-    {{module_name}}
-        Expands to the string representing the module name of target under compilation (see "module_name" variable).

-    {{module_dirs}}
-        Expands to the list of -I<path> for the target Swift module search path computed from target dependencies.

-    {{swiftflags}}
-        Expands to the list of strings representing Swift compiler flags.

   Rust tools have the notion of a single input and a single output, along with a set of compiler-specific flags.
 The following expansions are
   available: